-Before you leave you will be given two follow up appointment dates for two and six weeks after your surgery (see page 3 for a list of your appointments).
+Before you leave you will be given a follow up appointment for approximately two weeks after your surgery (see page 3 for a list of your appointments).

 It is important to know that the hospital's fracture clinic is very busy.
 We do our best to see our patients at the time their appointments are booked but often, there is a wait up to one or two hours.
 It's a good idea to bring a book or activity with you and limit family members to one because there is limited waiting space.